- 1 Hour Loan

 - Overdue fines – $1 charged every hour late

 - Only ONE model per study group – models may not be checked out to different member of same study group

 - Must have one of the same item in-stock for the item to be renewed immediately – otherwise must wait 15 minutes before renewal

 - Policy violations may result in loss of library privileges

-To qualify for borrowing privileges at the John C. Hitt Library, the Curriculum Materials Center (CMC), or the Rosen Library, you must be a current UCF student enrolled in at least one class for the semester, be an active faculty or a current staff member, or have a Special Borrower card.
-Privileges may vary at regional campus libraries.
+To qualify for borrowing privileges at the John C. Hitt Library, the Curriculum Materials Center (CMC), the Downtown Campus (DTC) Library, or the Rosen Library, you must be a current UCF student enrolled in at least one class for the semester, be an active faculty or a current staff member, or have a Special Borrower card.
+Privileges may vary at UCF Connect Libraries.

 All materials are subject to recall after 3 weeks and must be returned when requested.